riswords/icfp2015/README.md

    just point your browser at `elm_main.elm`.

 During running, you may notice what appear to be lock-ups.
-The program will eventually resume.
-We are still troubleshooting the cause of this behavior.
+The program will eventually resume; we are still troubleshooting the cause of this behavior.

 ## Adding New Tests (and other Stuff)

 The test cases provided during the contest are all contained in `Tests.elm`.
 They're each a Json string bound to a variable.
-Adding more tests:
+To add more test cases, edit this file and add additional definitions of the form:

     testN = """"
       <string in full>
      """"

-You'll also want to add the test to the drop-down, so you'll need to edit `Viewer.elm`.
-There's a big list of tuples right at the top, and it goes in there.
+You'll also want to add the test to the drop-down so that you can run it.
+To do that, you'll need to edit `Viewer.elm`.
+There's a big list of test tuples right at the top, and you add your test cases there.
+Don't worry; all of the tests are loaded into `Viewer.elm`, so you won't have to modify the imports or anything else.

-It's that easy!
+It's that easy! ;)

 ## Output

 The output is all conveniently printed on the left of the screen!

 ## Files

+Here are all of the elm files in our submission.

 - `DataStructs.elm` - all of the data structures for the program
 - `Engine.elm` - code for interacting with the game state